knowledgehubnow/LiveVideoStreaming/README.md

 For production deployment, use secure WebSockets (wss://) and HTTPS.

-📸 Screenshots
-(You can add screenshots of the Broadcast page and Viewer page here.)

 🤝 Contributions
 Pull requests are welcome!
 Feel free to open issues if you want new features or find bugs.